arrogante-it/accounting-hibernate-app/README.md

 ## Program main functional:

-### ContractDAO methods:
+### ContractDao methods:
-- getById
+- Save
-- getAll
+- Update
-- save
+- Delete
-- update
+- Get by id
-- delete
+- Get all

 ### CustomerDAO methods:
-- getById
+- Save
-- getAll
+- Update
-- save
+- Delete
-- update
+- Get by id
-- delete
+- Get all

 ### PaymentDAO methods:
-- getById
+- Save
-- getAll
+- Update
-- save
+- Delete
-- update
+- Get by id
-- delete
+- Get all
-- findAllByContract
+- Find all by contract
-- findAllByCustomer
+- Find all by customer
-- findAllAmountMoreThan
+- Find all amount more than